jakobnissen/jakobnissen.github.io/posts/mojo.md

 On that point, I don't really buy the idea that Mojo benefits terribly much from being "Pythonic" - which presumably means that its syntax is inspired by Python.
 What's the claim here, really?
 That it'd be _too hard_ for people to learn the superficial syntax of a new language, while it'd simultaneously be _easy_ for people to learn about function monomorphization, copy- vs borrow semantics, compiler directives and much more?

-The main intended application of Mojo appears to be deep learning, which has typically struggled with the same 'two-language problem' as bioinformatics, since models are prototyped in Python but all the tensor operations are kernels written in C++ or CUDA.
+The main intended application of Mojo appears to be deep learning, which has struggled with the same 'two-language problem' as bioinformatics, since models are prototyped in Python but all the tensor operations are written in C++ or CUDA.
 It's not clear to me how Mojo is going to change the game there, though.
-It doesn't seem like Mojo can replace a framework like PyTorch, as that's a different level of the stack entirely.
+It doesn't seem like Mojo can replace a framework like PyTorch, since those are at entirely different levels of the stack.
 Can it integrate into PyTorch, such that tensor gradients are preserved across Mojo functions?
 That would allow users to keep using PyTorch while implementing a single custom kernel in Mojo.
 But it's seems unlikely Mojo is compatible with PyTorch's C++ interface.
 Perhaps Mojo is aimed at being a language suitable for developing new, future frameworks from scratch when people are ready to ditch the existing Python ecosystem?
-But if that's the goal, you might as well ditch Python entirely and alls its 35-year old baggae and come to Julia and get a clearner start.
+But if that's the goal, you might as well ditch Python entirely and all its 35-year old baggage and come to Julia for a clean start.

 Let me also say some nice things about Mojo.